ALLENYGY/ALLENYGY.github.io/NOTE/DBM/Lecture/Lec2.md

 we usually avoid using constraints on ternary relationship sets.
 If expressing constraints is important, ternary relationship sets can always be converted into several binary ones.

+Non-binary relationships with constrains is complex.

+- Not suggested to use constraints on non-binary relationships (ambiguous)
+- See lecture: convert non-binary to binary